To use Debug AVR, start by downloading the Windows app to your Windows computer.

 The Help menu offers the following commands, which provide you assistance with this application:

-Online Help Offers you a link where you can get help.
+Online Help | Offers you a link where you can get help. |

-About Displays the version number of this application.
+About | Displays the version number of this application. |

 Debug AVR is distributed 'as is', so the user bears all responsibility for testing that the functionality is acceptable.
 Use Debug AVR at your own risk.
 If this software has undesired effects, your sole recourse is to discontinue use of it.
 That said, we hope you enjoy using this software and are able to get some practical work accomplished with it.
 Feel free to write to us if you have questions, suggestions, feeback, or bug reports regarding it.
-Contact us at teraKUHN.
+Contact us at the teraKUHN project.

 R. J. Kuhn